any-tdf/stdf/packages/vscode-extension/README.md

 # Features

-### When hovering over the STDF component name, display the API of that component.
+When hovering over the name of an STDF component, the following information will be displayed:

+- The API of this component.
+- The example/API/guide of this component on the STDF official website.
+- The source code of this component on GitHub/Gitee.

 ![TIP](https://stdf.design/assets/vscode/tip.png)